-3.2.7 Continuous Improvement
+4.2.7 Continuous Improvement

 Implementing a risk appetite statement is not a one-off activity.
 To ensure continuous improvement, organisations must view risk appetite frameworks as continually evolving benchmarks rather than static statements.
-As risk management maturity improves, strategies may change and objectives may be revised.
-Risk appetite statements will need to be updated to align with these new views and to remain useful benchmarks for considering opportunities for creating value and managing risk.
+As risk management maturity improves, strategies change and objectives may be revised.
+Risk appetite statements will need to be updated to align with these new views and remain useful benchmarks for considering opportunities for creating value and managing risk.

 Defining and monitoring KPIs and KRIs provides necessary information on which management can base decisions for required changes.
-To identify gaps and confront challenges in upholding risk appetite, individuals responsible for implementing risk management in their day-to-day decisions should also contribute to feedback.
-Equally, management needs to be responsive to feedback, ensuring that risk appetite is continually assessed as to whether or not the assumed risk is still aligned and proportionate.
+To identify gaps and confront challenges in upholding risk appetite, individuals responsible for implementing it in their day-to-day decisions should also contribute to feedback.
+Equally, management needs to be responsive to feedback, ensuring risk appetite is continually assessed as to whether or not the assumed risk is still aligned and proportionate.

 Changes in market dynamics, the wider business environment, the supply chain, regulatory demands, as well as the organisation's long-term vision and strategic priorities can change over time, so it's important that there is an effective radar to detect these and that risk appetites adapt accordingly to stay relevant, as culture and perspective towards risk can shift.
-The baseline risk appetite framework should continue to serve as a benchmark to establish priorities and cost-benefit assessments, and measure tangible progress year on year.
+The baseline risk appetite framework should continue to serve as a benchmark to establish priorities, make cost-benefit assessments and measure tangible progress year on year.

 As with any cultural improvement programme, the ability to share success stories can help breed further success as people see others around them role-modelling the desired behaviours.
-Recognising and publishing instances where the application of risk appetite principles has helped to achieve strategic goals is a useful way to ensure that the cogs of continuous improvement continue to turn.
-There are wide-ranging interpretations of both how to understand risk appetite as well as how it should be implemented across organisations.
-This has led to various myths surrounding the topic, as well as a number of criticisms, especially from outside the financial services industry.
-These therefore are the key pitfalls to avoid:
+Recognising and publishing instances where the application of risk appetite principles has helped to achieve strategic goals is a useful way to ensure the cogs of continuous improvement continue to turn.